Western Sydney Regional Organisation of Councils: Structure

-WSROC alumni
+Alumni

 A number of politicians who were subsequently elected to state or federal parliament had key roles on the WSROC board in the early stages of their political careers.

 Current examples include Chris Bowen who is the Federal Minister for Immigration and Citizenship and who served as a WSROC president, as did Paul Lynch who is the Shadow Minister for Attorney General and Justice in the NSW state opposition and Helen Westwood, a member of the NSW Legislative Council.

-In 2015 former Member for Strathfield (NSW Legislative Assembly) Charles Casuscelli RFD was appointed CEO of WSROC.
+In 2015, former Member for Strathfield (NSW Legislative Assembly) Charles Casuscelli RFD was appointed CEO of WSROC.
+He continued to occupy that role until his passing in June 2025.